Judy Lingard Kelly -- Orangeburg

+Due to the COVID-19 pandemic, the family asks that you refrain from visiting them at home but to keep them in prayer.

-To plant a tree in memory of Judy Lingard Kelly as a living tribute, please visit Tribute Store.
+To send flowers to the family of Judy Lingard Kelly, please visit Tribute Store.

 Obituaries Newsletter